minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

 ### Updating vaccinationproviders:
 Adding vaccination providers to vaccinationproviders.json requires an app restart.

+### Logging
+Edit the inge4_logging.yaml to acceptable settings.
+The shipped file logs everything including all calls to all services.

 ## Development
 The inge4_development.env is used when running this in development and testing.